-I’ll show you the four top books that should be on every English language teacher’s bookshelf, 50+ books broken down by every language subskill you’ll want to master, and 17 modern coursebooks to level up your classroom.
+The four top books that should be on every English language teacher’s bookshelf, 50+ books broken down by every language subskill you’ll want to master, and 17 modern English course books to level up your classroom.

 Scanned PDFs of these books can be downloaded from Z-Library (if that’s your thing) or purchased from Amazon and others.